Naval Base Ulithi: Base construction

-The 88th Naval Construction Battalion depart Ulithi on 7 February 1945 and arrived at Bobon, Samar, Philippine Islands 10 February 10, 1945.
-There they built a PT boat repair base as part of Leyte-Samar Naval Base.
-On November 8, 1944, Naval Construction Maintenance Unit 603 arrived to do general maintenance of the airstrip.
+The 88th Naval Construction Battalion departed Ulithi on 7 February 1945 and arrived at Bobon, Samar, Philippine Islands on 10 February.
+There, they built a PT boat repair base as part of the Leyte-Samar Naval Base.
+On 8 November 1944, Naval Construction Maintenance Unit 603 arrived to do general maintenance of the airstrip.
 The Fleet Post Office at Ulithi was #3011.
-When Leyte-Samar Naval Base was completed much of the operations at Ulithi was transferred to the Leyte-Samar Naval Base, departing on May 7, 1945.
-During its operation the base supported the nearby Naval Base Kossol Roads.
+When Leyte-Samar Naval Base was completed, much of the operation at Ulithi was transferred to it, departing on 7 May 1945.
+During its operation, the base also supported the nearby Naval Base Kossol Roads.